timigod/api_doc/source/protocol/car_parking.html.md

 requests.post("vehicle_endpoint_here", data=payload)
 ```

-<b>Note:</b> For charging while parking, see <a href="./protocol/ev_charging.html">Electric Vehicle Charging Protocol</a>, as some charging stations include a parking service.
+<b>Note:</b> For charging while parking, see the <a href="../protocol/ev_charging.html">Electric Vehicle Charging Protocol</a>, as some charging stations include a parking service.
+If a `bid` is given in response to a Car Parking `need` from a location offering EV Charging, the `bid` price will not include any charging services.

 # Need